mahume/marvel-memory/README.md

 ## Getting Started

-- Click on an image and see the score increment.
+- Clicking on an image that has not been selected will increment the score.
-- The character images will shuffle themselves.
+- After each click the images will shuffle themselves.
-- Continue to click on images that have not been clicked yet.
+- Continue to click on images that have not been selected yet.
-- When you successfully clicked on all character images the round will refresh.
+- When you have successfully clicked on all character images without a dublicate selections, the round will increment.
-- If you click on a previously selected image before the round was up you will lose your points
+- If you click on an image the has already been selected that round, you will lose your streak.

 ## Built With